Welcome to our Tips and Tricks Resource

 As a parent, you know your child better than anyone else in the world.
 You also know what is important to you.
 Nearly all parents find it hard to trust their instincts sometimes, and this can be even more difficult when there are feeding difficulties.

 This can sometimes mean being ready to question advice from professionals if you’re finding it isn’t working for you.
-Pauline listened to her instincts and did what she thought Mitch needed, even though this meant not following the guidance she had been given:
+Kitty listened to her instincts and did what she thought Geoffrey needed, even though this meant not following the guidance she had been given:

 The best clinicians in the world cannot guarantee that their suggestions will work for you and your child.
 Dee found that the feeding routine needed to be adapted to suit her child.
 She was careful and didn’t make drastic changes, and talked about it with her care team later.